ingo/ingo.github.io/_recipes/butter_garlic_cream_sauce.md

 ---
 category: Sauces
-description: This butter and garlic cream sauce comes together in just minutes and is the perfect topper for pasta, ravioli, shrimp, seafood or steak!
+description: This easy pan sauce comes together in minutes by simmering garlic and herbs in butter, then pouring in cream and letting it reduce down slightly for a lush coating consistency.
+It's the ultimate topper for pasta, seafood, chicken or steak.
 image: butter_garlic_cream_sauce.jpg
 size: 4 servings
 time: 15 minutes